 - (a) After the air brake is applied, a running release MAY be made when the last brake pipe application has become effective on the rear car of the train, and a total reduction of 10 PSI but not exceeding 15 PSI has been made, provided: - 1.
 Brakes on the entire train have been released before the train speed is reduced to 10 MPH. - 2.
 Sufficient dynamic brake can be maintained to prevent slack run-out, or the locomotive tractive effort (power) is maintained or reduced while the brakes are releasing. - 3.
-The train length is not over 6,250 feet unless the terrain is such that it will allow the slack condition to remain constant during release.

-- EXCEPTION: 15 PSI or less reduction does not apply when cresting or descending heavy grades, to Distributed Power, to ECP trains or to trains less than 3,700 feet in length. - (b) During a running release, before train line is fully charged, subsequent brake pipe reductions must be at least 3 PSI GREATER than that used for the last brake application to ensure that brakes reapply.
-EXCEPTION: When using 100% retainers. - (c) Following a penalty application, a complete stop must be made before the train air brake is released.
+The train length is not over 6,250 feet unless the terrain is such that it will allow the slack condition to remain constant during release. - EXCEPTION: 15 PSI or less reduction does not apply when cresting or descending heavy grades, to Distributed Power, to ECP trains or to trains less than 3,700 feet in length. - (b) Following a penalty application, a complete stop must be made before the train air brake is released.